Reeceeboii/MercerMotors/README.txt

                - existing sales read from database - ./api/routes/sales.js

 Security - user authentication and protected routes can be seen at ./client/src/App.js
+         - escaping user input strings can be seen at ./api/routes/cars.js